justincampbell/rr/README.md

-    -c <count>    limit the number of times the command is run -n <seconds>  override sleep in between commands (defaults to 1 second) -q            hide timestamps
+    -c <count>    limit the number of times the command is run -n <seconds>  override sleep in between commands (defaults to 1 second) -r            clear the screen before each command run -q            hide timestamps

 # Examples